Danny Röhl

-Danny Röhl (born 28 April 1989) is a German professional football coach and former player who is the head coach of Scottish Premiership club Rangers.
+Danny Röhl (born 28 April 1989) is a German professional football coach and former player who is the head coach of Austrian Bundesliga club Red Bull Salzburg.

 Röhl had a brief playing career with FSV Zwickau, FC Sachsen Leipzig II and FC Eilenburg, before retiring aged 21 due to injury.

-He worked as a coach at RB Leipzig, Southampton, Bayern Munich and the Germany national team, before entering management with Sheffield Wednesday in October 2023.
+Röhl has previously worked as a coach at RB Leipzig, Southampton, Bayern Munich and the Germany national team, before entering management with Sheffield Wednesday in October 2023.
 He left the club after two seasons and was appointed Rangers head coach in October 2025.
+After one season, he left Rangers to join Red Bull Salzburg.

 Playing career

 Born in Zwickau, Röhl played as a defender for FSV Zwickau, FC Sachsen Leipzig II and FC Eilenburg in the German lower leagues.
 He retired from playing aged 21 following an ACL injury.

 Coaching career

 Early career

 Röhl began coaching at RB Leipzig and Southampton under Ralph Hasenhüttl.
 In August 2019, Röhl returned to Germany to work with Hansi Flick at Bayern Munich, and later as assistant of the Germany national team.